openmrs/openmrs-module-emrmonitor/README.md

 #### Metric Producer
 A __MetricProducer__ is a component registered with Spring that implements the MetricProducer interface and returns a Map<String, String> of metrics for a given server as of that particular execution time.
 Implementations can extend the emrmonitor module to capture their own custom metrics by adding their own
 __MetricProducer__ implementations in a module.

 There are several built-in metric producers that run by default.
 An implementation can disable any of these metric producers explicitly by adding their namespace (comma-separated) to the global property named __emrmonitor.disabledMetricProducers__

+There is also a special metric producer __ConfigurableMetricProducer__ that support implementation-defined metrics added at runtime.
+This works by iterating over and executing any files located in the **{application_data_dir}/configuration/emrmonitor** directory.
+The name of any file in this directory will represent the "namespace" of the metrics that it produces.
+The following files are supported:

+1. SQL files:  Any file with a ".sql" extension will be executed.
+ * If a single value is returned by the query, then the metric is the filename and the value is the result
+ * If multiple rows with a single column is returned, then the value is a comma separated list
+ * If multiple columns are returned, then all but the last column are appended to the metric name, and the last column is the value

+2. Shell Scripts:  Any file with a ".sh" extension will be executed.
+ * If multiple lines of output are returned and each is in the format of key=value, then the key will be considered part of the metric, and the value the value
+ * Otherwise, the full contents of output will be the value of a single metric

 ### Workflow